ngyz96/KI_Bioinfo_project/README.md

-# KI_Bioinfo_project
+## KI_Bioinfo_project
-Scripts for scRNA-seq data analysis
+#Scripts for scRNA-seq data analysis
+This repository contains all the files written throughout the duration of the project.